rust-lang/rust/docs/user/README.md

 ### Installation from sources

-The experimental VS Code plugin can then be built and installed by executing the following commands:
+The experimental VS Code plugin can be built and installed by executing the following commands:

 ```